istio/istio.io/content/en/docs/ambient/install/multicluster/_index.md

   - Only multi-network configurations are supported

 #### Control Plane Limitations
-- **Primary with multiple remotes is not currently supported**
+- **Primary remote configuration is not currently supported**
-  - You can only have one primary cluster and one remote cluster
+  - You can only have multiple primary clusters
-  - Configurations with multiple remote clusters will not work correctly
+  - Configurations with one or more remote clusters will not work correctly

 #### Waypoint Requirements
 - **Universal waypoint deployments are assumed across clusters**